slashdotted/libmelda/README.md

 let file_adapter : Box<dyn Adapter> = Box::new(FilesystemAdapter::new(&dir).expect("cannot_initialize_adapter"));
 let mut replica = Melda::new(Arc::new(RwLock::new(file_adapter))).expect("cannot_initialize_crdt");
 ```
+Other available backends are MemoryAdapter (which stores data in RAM), SolidAdapter (which uses a Solid Pod), and SQLiteAdapter (which stores data into a SQLite database file).
 To update the data structure call the *update* procedure:

 ```rust
 let mut base_doc = json!({ }).as_object().unwrap().clone();